Skip to content

 Beware of unrealistic promises that some digital marketing agencies make!

-There is one thing that SEO agencies have in common with used car salesmen: a tendency to make unrealistic promises to close a deal.
+SEO agencies share one trait with used car salespeople: a tendency to make unrealistic promises to close a deal.

 • “Guaranteed #1 rankings” (Google’s algorithm changes constantly)